graphicintuitions/graphic-intuitions/src/pages/covid19-updates/index.md

 - - -

+**May 19 -WAGE SUBSIDY EXTENDED & EXPANDED; CEBA EXPANSION**

+CANADA EMERGENCY WAGE SUBSIDY EXTENDED & EXPANDED

+The government announced the expansion and extension of the Canada Emergency Wage Subsidy (CEWS).
+This is good news for some manufacturers that were originally excluded from the CEWS or for those who will continue to need it past June.
+Here are the details:

+* The end-date of the CEWS will be extended from June 6, 2020 to August 29, 2020.
+They are considering relaxing the 30% revenue decline threshold to account for future increases in business activity
+* CEWS eligibility was also expanded.
+Changes were made to the rules around partnerships, business mergers/amalgamations, tax-exempt trusts, and seasonal employees.
+Full details [here](https://can01.safelinks.protection.outlook.com/?url=https%3A%2F%2F458rl1jp.r.us-east-1.awstrack.me%2FL0%2Fhttps%3A%252F%252Fcanadianmanufacturersexporters.cmail19.com%252Ft%252Fj-l-qtjuykt-tuiruuikdy-y%252F%2F1%2F010001722e05c9ca-c597d678-6d24-46ed-a8cf-395c1b265ea2-000000%2FKCJOKdTjSYCyRyskEDfp3jrFd8E%3D162&data=02%7C01%7Csteve.whittington%40flaman.com%7Ce944820bcbce4970c0ef08d7fc1bba28%7C5f676672a6704aaca030e1d1a7248b94%7C0%7C0%7C637255068333355599&sdata=6QgcJ8XouGmMELMLkwdPDJyJHAGg4IjRvIQgqqqKHmI%3D&reserved=0).

+These changes will involve regulatory and legislative amendments.

+CANADA EMERGENCY BUSINESS ACCOUNT (CEBA) EXPANSION

+The Prime Minister, Justin Trudeau, [today announced](https://can01.safelinks.protection.outlook.com/?url=https%3A%2F%2F458rl1jp.r.us-east-1.awstrack.me%2FL0%2Fhttps%3A%252F%252Fpm.gc.ca%252Fen%252Fnews%252Fnews-releases%252F2020%252F05%252F19%252Fprime-minister-announces-expansion-support-workers-and-small%2F1%2F010001722e05c9ca-c597d678-6d24-46ed-a8cf-395c1b265ea2-000000%2FbHAkRKEtUZbqpyl9Xq_EbJ5DBIo%3D162&data=02%7C01%7Csteve.whittington%40flaman.com%7Ce944820bcbce4970c0ef08d7fc1bba28%7C5f676672a6704aaca030e1d1a7248b94%7C0%7C0%7C637255068333355599&sdata=6u05CtXchHSIXhq66ldud%2BH17E1JjmAHZD%2FfPj6C3rY%3D&reserved=0) an expansion to the eligibility criteria for the Canada Emergency Business Account (CEBA) to include many owner-operated small businesses.

+The program will now be available to a greater number of businesses that are sole proprietors receiving income directly from their businesses, businesses that rely on contractors, and family-owned corporations that pay employees through dividends rather than payroll.

+To qualify under the expanded eligibility criteria, applicants with payroll lower than $20,000 would need:

+* a business operating account at a participating financial institution
+* a Canada Revenue Agency business number, and to have filed a 2018 or 2019 tax return.
+* eligible non-deferrable expenses between $40,000 and $1.5 million.
+Eligible non-deferrable expenses could include costs such as rent, property taxes, utilities, and insurance.

+Expenses will be subject to verification and audit by the Government of Canada.
+Funding will be delivered in partnership with financial institutions.
+More details, including the launch date for applications under the new criteria, will follow in the days to come.
+The government will continue to work on solutions to help business owners and entrepreneurs who operate through their personal bank account, as opposed to a business account, or have yet to file a tax return, such as newly created businesses.

 **May 13: Objective Opinion from Business Development Bank of Canada**

 What’s the situation in Canada?
 Various governments have begun to announce their plans to ease containment measures.
 This list is as of May 8 2020.